FHPythonUtils/BlendModes/DOCS/blendmodes/imagetools.md

 ) -> Image.Image:
 ```

-Rasterise an image with offset and alpha to a given size
+Rasterise an image with offset and alpha to a given size.

 #### Arguments

 - `image` *Image.Image* - pil image to draw
 size (Tuple[int, int]): width, height as a tuple
 - `alpha` *float, optional* - alpha transparency.
 Defaults to 1.0.
 offsets (Tuple[int, int], optional): x, y offsets as a tuple.
 Defaults to (0, 0).

 #### Returns